sjzeil/CoWeM/userReference/Public/buildingTheWebsite/buildingTheWebsite.md

 Blackboard course's navigation bar by clicking the "+" at the upper left of the navigation bar and selecting `Course Link`.

+## Importing a SCORM package

+1. Use the _scorm_ build target,
+   as described above, to produce a package stored in `build/packages/scorm`...`.zip`

+2. Enter your Blackboard course.
+Select (or create) a content area, such as the "Outline" area, and enter that area.

+3. from the "`BuildContent`" menu, select "`Content package (SCORM)`" and follow the instructions to upload your newly generated `scorm`...`.zip` file.

+4. There is no "grading" associated with these packages.
+So choose the following
+   settings:

+    * Make SCORM Availabble; yes
+    * Number of Attempts: Allow unlimited attempts
+    * Track Number of Views: whatever you like
+    * Grade SCORM: No Grading
+    * Grade SCOS: No

 ## Importing a bb or bbthin Package